Bundled Payments Improve Care for Medicare Patients Undergoing Joint Replacement

 The largest CMS cost decrease was achieved by a reduction in inpatient rehabilitation costs per episode of care—from $6,228 at baseline to $742 by the third quarter of 2014.
 While there was a slight increase in home health care costs, from $3,186 at baseline to $3,926 by the third quarter of 2014, this was more than offset by the decrease in inpatient rehabilitation admissions.

-“Bundled care payment programs benefit everyone—our surgeons, the health care system, and most importantly, our patients,” says Joseph Zuckerman, MD, the Walter A. L. Thompson Professor of Orthopaedic Surgery and Chair of Orthopaedic Surgery at NYU Langone.
+“Bundled care payment programs benefit everyone—our surgeons, the health care system, and most importantly, our patients,” says Joseph Zuckerman, MD, the Walter A. L. Thompson Professor of Orthopedic Surgery and Chair of Orthopedic Surgery at NYU Langone.
 “As we shift towards this quality over quantity-based system of care, providers will adapt and implement protocols to ensure every joint replacement patient is given the same resources to have the most successful outcome.”

 Future research, Dr. Iorio says, aims to look at how a bundled payment risk factor stratification and modification program to delay surgery in high-risk patients—such as those with conditions including morbid obesity, uncontrolled diabetes, neurocognitive and dependency issues, and cardiovascular and stroke complications—could impact patient outcomes and medical care.